 18.2.
-Algorithmic Efficiency#
+Appendix B: Algorithmic Efficiency#

 18.2.1.
-Big O notation#
+Big O Notation#

-if there exists a positive real number \(M\) and a real number \(x_0\) such that
+Formally, we say \(f(x) = \mathcal{O}(g(x))\) as \(x \rightarrow \infty\) if there exists a positive constant \(M\) and a value \(x_0\) such that:

-\[ |f(x)| \le M g(x)\qquad\text{for all }x\ge x_0. \]
+\[ |f(x)| \le M |g(x)| \quad \text{for all } x \ge x_0 \]

 Notation